F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

 This solution uses an ARM template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled.
 Each pair of BIG-IP VEs is deployed in an Azure Availability Set, and can therefore be spread across different update and fault domains.
 Each BIG-IP VE has 3 network interfaces (NICs), one for management, one for external traffic, and one for internal traffic.

-Traffic flows from the BIG-IP VE to the application servers.
-This is the standard "on-premise-like" cloud design where the compute instance of F5 is running with a management interface, a front-end application traffic (Virtual Server) interface, and back-end application interface.
-This template is a result of Azure now supporting multiple public IP addresses to multiple private IP addresses per NIC.
-This template also has the ability to create specify additional Public/Private IP addresses for the external "application" NIC to be used for passing traffic to virtual servers in a more traditional fashion.
-In the event the active BIG-IP VE become unavailable, traffic seamlessly shifts to the standby BIG-IP VE using network failover.
+Traffic flows from the client through BIG-IP VE to the application servers.
+This is the standard "on-premise-like" cloud design where the compute instance of F5 is running with a management interface, a front-end application traffic (external) interface, and back-end application (internal) interface.
+This template is a result of Azure now supporting multiple public-to-private IP address mappings per NIC.

+This template supports creating up to 8 additional public/private IP address configurations for the external "application" NIC to be used for passing traffic to BIG-IP virtual servers.
+Each virtual server should be configured with a destination address matching the private IP address value of the Azure IP configuration receiving traffic for the application.
+In the event the active BIG-IP VE becomes unavailable, the IP configuration(s) are migrated using network failover, seamlessly shifting application traffic to the current active BIG-IP VE.

+The template also supports updating the next hop of Azure User-Defined Routes (UDRs) to use the active BIG-IP VEs internal self IP address .
+Specify a comma-delimited list of managedRoutes and a routeTableTag in the template to define the UDRs to be updated.
+All UDRs with destinations matching managedRoutes and configured in Azure Route Tables tagged with "f5_ha:<routeTableTag>" will use the active BIG-IP VE as the next hop for those routes.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).